-Helping with upgrading a water system in an indigenous community of the Emberá to provide clean water for 80 people living in the Panamanian jungle.
+Helping with building a rain water collection water system in an indigenous community of the Emberá to provide clean water for 80 people living in the Panamanian jungle.

 Project: Installation of upgrades to the water system in an Emberá village